kbenhddia/LinqExtension/README.md

 If HireDate <= DateTime.Now
 </li>
 </ul><br>
-To ensure the chosen combination to obtain the final request; your code will contain multiple IF ...
-Else .It will be a hard to write and we get an ambiguous code.<br>
+to obtain your final request; your code will contain multiple IF ...
+Else .However, It will be a hard to write and we got an ambiguous code.<br>

 ```csharp
 if (!String.IsNullOrEmpty(input_Title))